By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 By January 1904, Albert became a laughing stock when The Sunday Times printed a scathing article that labelled him as “a beery, bungling blackguard”.

 The article is vicious and full of legally actionable statements against Albert Card.
-The paper was defending the honour of Thomas Hayes Blake who’d been appointed town clerk in place of Albert Card.
+The paper was defending the honour of Thomas Hayes Blake who’d been appointed town clerk in place of Card.

 Some of the insults hurled at Albert Card were: “drunken, incompetent and splenetic hog”; “snaky, bibulous, blundering bowled-out Card”: “a noisy, meddlesome and pestiferous nuisance”; and a “small, mouthing, self-trumpeting impostor”.